h2non/Simple-DDNS-VisualDNS-API/README.md

 ## ABOUT
 This is a very simple PHP based script to implement and easy "DDNS" for VisualDNS.net via SOAP API Web Service.
 Your PHP version need SOAP support.
-Feel free to adapt it for any purpouses.
+Feel free to improve it for any purpouses.

 ## USAGE